Easy Tongue Twisters for ESL Beginners

 Tongue Twister Race

-Another ideas it to have a tongue twister race.
+Another idea is to have a tongue twister race.
 After the students are more familiar with the tongue twisters, you can have them do a race.
 You need a stopwatch for this activity.

 - Put the students in groups.